inlets/docs.inlets.dev/docs/uplink/installation.md

 arkade install cert-manager
 ```

-## Create a namespace for the inlets-uplink-provider and install your license
+## Create a namespace for the chart and add the license secret

 Make sure to create the target namespace for you installation first.